-Registration is a contractual agreement annually entered into by the UFS and the person registering, which is subject to prescribed procedures and by virtue of which she/he is granted student status.
-An effective registration of a student for a qualification is a condition where a student meets all criteria set by the institution to register for an approved qualification.
+Registration is a contractual agreement entered into annually by the UFS and the person registering, which is subject to prescribed procedures and by virtue of which she/he is granted student status.
+Effective registration of a student for a qualification is a condition where a student meets all criteria set by the institution to register for an approved qualification.
 The conditions for registration are determined by the institution.